tpietzsch/Temporal-Median-Background-Subtraction/README.md

 Science Without Borders research opportunity program.

 Copyright (c) 2017 Bram van den Broek and Rolf Harkes, Dutch Cancer Institute of Amsterdam.
-Implementation of the algorithm in a maven .jar for easy deployment in Fiji (ImageJ2)
+Implementation of the algorithm in a maven .jar for easy deployment in Fiji (ImageJ2).
+Adaption is released under the GPL V3

 Changes:
 * The window is changed from forward to central.